padjohn/norygami.github.io/index.md

 ----
-# United in misery.
+# A sentiment of sympathy.
-## A world about to die.
+## For people with no voice.
-A couple billion people.
+An ounce of solidarity.
-Struggling to survive.
+For those without a choice.

 *"What about you?"*

 Pack your bags and grab your tent.
-We're going to a better place.
+We're going somewhere else.
 <br />
 <br />